-As described in the last section, we have three schedulers for the dicing, shading and sampling stages, respectively.
-The dicing stage always consumes much less memory than subsequent stages because the micropolygons generated after dicing consume a lot of memory and these micropolygons need to be retained until the end of the REYES pipeline.
+As described in Section 3, we have three schedulers for the dicing, shading and sampling stages, respectively.
+The dicing stage always consumes much less memory than subsequent stages because the micropolygons generated during dicing consume a lot of memory and these micropolygons need to be retained until the end of the Reyes pipeline.
 Based on this observation, our dicing scheduler first divides the current bucket into a set of dicing regions, which are processed one by one.
 The schedulers of subsequent stages then operate on the micropolygons in the current dicing region.

 Dicing Scheduler The dicing scheduler recursively splits a screen region using binary space partitioning (BSP).
 It begins with the current bucket and the list of primitives contained in this bucket.
 For a given region, the scheduler first estimates the peak memory required to process this region.
 If the peak fits in currently available memory minus a constant amount, the region and all primitives in it are dispatched to the dicing and subsequent stages.
 Otherwise, the region is split into two subregions at the middle point of the longer axis.
 The scheduler then recurses to process the two subregions, with the one having fewer primitives being processed first.
+The pseudo code of this process is shown in Listing 1.